ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 RandomForestRegressor works by creating a multitude of decision trees at training time and outputting the average prediction of the individual trees.
 It reduces overfitting by averaging multiple trees, which improves the model's generalization ability.

-The key parameters of RandomForestRegressor include:
+The key parameters of RandomForestRegressor include[4]:

 - **n_estimators**: The number of trees in the forest.
 - **max_depth**: The maximum depth of the trees.